thom-nic/dogelist/README.md

 ## Motivation

-Attempt to make a web app that's highly tolerant to network failures through a combination of agressive caching and clever UI mechanisms.
+Attempt to make a web app that's highly tolerant to network failures through a combination of agressive caching and clever UI feedback.
 Also an exercise for me to play with Backbone and CSS3 animations.

 Caching happens at the app server level in case a dependent service is